what386/upstream-rs/README.md

 # Upstream Package Manager

-**Upstream** is a rootless package manager for Unix-like systems.
-It installs and updates software from release providers and direct HTTP sources, supports multiple asset types, tracks update channels, and automatically selects the best asset for your OS and CPU architecture.
+**Upstream** is a rootless package manager for "raw" release channels.
+It installs and updates software from source-code providers like Github as well as direct HTTP sources.
+Upstream supports multiple asset types, tracks update channels, and automatically selects the best asset for your OS and CPU architecture.

 ---